jedevc/mafs/README.md

 Note the use of the `PYTHONPATH` environment variable to include the library, and the use of the `-fg` flag to run mafs in the foreground for easier debugging.

+### Tests

+To run the tests for MagicFS, install nose, and then use it to run the tests.

+	$ pip install nose
+	$ nosetests

+If you make any changes, please run the tests before you commit to ensure that you haven't broken anything.